kyma-project/kyma/docs/logging/docs/03-01-access-logs.md

 To access the logs, follow these steps:

-1. Run the following command to get current pod name:
+1. Run the following command to get the current Pod name:
 ```bash
 kubectl get pods -l app=loki -n kyma-system
 ```